Malignant (2021 film): Plot

-Sydney visits the now-abandoned Simion hospital where Emily was treated and finds that Gabriel is Emily's parasitic twin brother who appeared as a half-formed child facing out of Emily's back.
-Weaver operated on Emily and was able to remove Gabriel's body except for the brain which he seals inside Emily's cranium.
-He remained dormant until Derek hit her head against the wall.
-Gabriel actually operates Madison's body backwards when he takes control, explaining his unnatural movements and the upside-down handprints at his crime scenes.
+Sydney goes to the now-abandoned Simion Research Hospital and learns that Gabriel is Madison's parasitic twin brother who appeared as a half-formed child facing out of her back.
+Weaver surgically removed most of Gabriel's body, but could not destroy his brain without killing Madison.
+She resorted to sealing him inside Madison's cranium, where he remained dormant until the altercation with Derek.
+Once freed, Gabriel was able to take control of Madison's body to commit the murders.
+After being attacked by the other inmates in the holding cell, Gabriel takes over Madison's body.
+He kills the inmates and most of the precinct's officers before going to the hospital where Serena is recovering.
+He is intercepted by Sydney and Shaw but quickly immobilizes them.

-Provoked by fellow inmates in the lockup, Gabriel bursts out of Madison's skull and takes control of her body once more, slaughtering the inmates and almost the entire precinct staff before going to the hospital where Serena is recovering from her captivity.
-Sydney and Shaw intercept but are attacked by Gabriel.
-Sydney informs Madison that Gabriel caused her miscarriages because he was feeding on her fetuses to gain strength.
 As Gabriel attempts to kill Sydney for replacing him in Madison's life, Madison wakes up and takes back control of her body.
-In a black mindscape, she subconsciously locks an enraged Gabriel behind bars and says she will be ready after he promises to escape one day.
+In a black mindscape, she subconsciously locks an enraged Gabriel behind bars and, after he promises to escape one day, says she will be ready.
 With his influence gone, Gabriel sinks back inside her head.

-Back in the hospital Madison lifts a hospital bed pinning Sydney and remarks that even though they are not related by blood, she will always love her as a sister.
-Serena looks on happily, while the electric humming that accompanied Gabriel's attacks can be heard faintly.
+Back in the hospital, Madison lifts the bed pinning Sydney and remarks that even though they are not related by blood, she will always love her as a sister.
+Serena looks on with relief while the electric humming that accompanied Gabriel's attacks is faintly heard.